 Here are a few of our favorite companies.

-It is virtually impossible for consumers to know the health value of packaged pet foods by viewing or feeding them.
-Processing makes products non-descript, and, furthermore, manufacturers can cleverly make about anything look like anything they like, e.g., starch, textured vegetable protein and dyes can look like a pork chop.
-Judging merit by reading advertising, marketing brochures and package labels can also be deceiving.
+Consumers can’t know the health value of packaged pet foods by viewing or feeding them.
+Processing makes products non-descript.
+Furthermore, manufacturers can cleverly make about anything look like anything they like, e.g., starch, textured vegetable protein, and dyes that can look like a pork chop.
+Judging merit by reading advertising, marketing brochures, and package labels can also be deceiving.